fbpx

 Crashing waves on the rocks off Clare Island.

 Once home to the impressive (and formidable) Pirate Queen Grace O’Malley, a semi-legendary figure from the 16th century who once ruled the high seas from Clew Bay (where Clare Island is located) down to Galway Bay, Clare Island still houses vestiges of her pursuits, notably the Pirate Queen’s Castle and her tomb in a beautiful Cistercian abbey.
-If you want to try to spot puffins, be sure to pack a good pair of hiking boots and take to the coastal trails as puffins generally stay away from human habitation when possible.
+(Learn more about the Pirate Queen here).

 Practical info: Catch the ferry from Roonagh Quay.
 Though it runs all year round, the winter service is spotty.
 If visiting outside of the summer months, be sure to bring a picnic lunch.